bygonexf/entropy-skipping-in-AlphaVC/README.md

 Implement the Probability-base Entropy Skipping Method in [AlphaVC](https://arxiv.org/pdf/2207.14678v1.pdf) upon CompressAI platform.

-The entropy model class is built in the form like the [examples](https://github.com/InterDigitalInc/CompressAI/blob/master/compressai/entropy_models/entropy_models.py) in CompressAI, the usage can also be referred at the image/video compression models in CompressAI.
+The entropy model class is built in the form like the [examples](https://github.com/InterDigitalInc/CompressAI/blob/master/compressai/entropy_models/entropy_models.py) in CompressAI.